arangodb/docs/3.6/oasis/getting-started.md

 ## Free-to-try vs. professional service

-ArangoDB Oasis comes with a free-to-try plan that lets you test our managed service for free for 14 days.
+ArangoDB Oasis comes with a free-to-try plan that lets you test our ArangoDB Cloud for free for 14 days.
 After the trial period, your deployments will automatically be deleted.

 You can convert to the professional service model at any time by adding